 The Consortium Treasurer is responsible for the preparation of the Consortium's Statement of Accounts in accordance with proper accounting practices.
-Historically, the Consortium has chosen to prepare its annual financial statements in accordance with the CIPFA/LASAAC Code of Practice in Local Authority Accounting in the United Kingdom (the most recent version being 2018/19).

-However, ESPO, on its own, is not a Local Authority and therefore, has no requirement to account under the CIPFA Code of Practice.
-This gives ESPO a degree of flexibility.
+ESPO, on its own, is not a Local Authority and therefore has no requirement to account under the CIPFA Code of Practice.
+This gives ESPO a degree of flexibility and ESPO has previously decided to prepare financial statements under the Financial Reporting Standard applicable in the UK (FRS102) using the UK GAAP Framework